DjangoGirls/tutorial/en/deploy/README.md

 > **Note** PythonAnywhere is based on Linux, so if you're on Windows, the console will look a little different from the one on your computer.

 Let's pull down our code from GitHub onto PythonAnywhere by creating a "clone" of the repo.
-Type this into the console on PythonAnywhere:
+Type this into the console on PythonAnywhere (don't forget to use your GitHub username in place of `<your-github-username>`:

     $ git clone https://github.com/<your-github-username>/my-first-blog.git